Please familiarize yourself with the content of this page if you are hiring a vehicle from us.

 Be considerate to others. many people may object to vehicles on beaches, because of noise disturbance to wildlife, and danger to other beach users.

-By following these tips you will help protect our beaches and have enure that your four wheel drive hire experience to Fraser island will be safe and enjoyable.
+By following these tips you will help protect our beaches and ensure that your four wheel drive hire experience on the Island will be safe and enjoyable.